amaurylekens/SDC_Segnet/README.md

 * compute_output_img.py : function which transform the output of the network in segmented image
 * live_segmentation.py : road segmentation in live with the udacity simulator
 * test.py : test the model on new image
+* model_weight.hdf5 : store the weight of the trained model

 ## Run